 By dividing the aperture into segments of manageable size, many of the difficulties involved in the construction of large telescopes are reduced, including fabrication, testing, risk mitigation and transportation of large mirrors and mirror cells.
 The need for large handling equipment, high-capacity handling cranes and large vacuum coating chambers is also greatly reduced.

-Each segment has a support system that holds it in position without distortion from gravity.
+Each segment has a support system (Segment Support Assembly - SSA) that holds it in position without distortion from gravity.
 Twenty-seven thin flexures are attached to the back of the mirror and the weight of the segment is reacted by a “whiffletree” lever system that spreads the load in the correct proportions to avoid distorting the shape of the segment.
 The lateral support (required when the telescope points towards the horizon) is provided by a central metallic diaphragm recessed into the glass.
-The segment support system is illustrated in the figure below.
+Construction of a segment support assembly and a complete unit are shown in the figures to the right and SSA manufacture is taking place.

 The secondary mirror reflects the light from the f/1 primary mirror and converts it to an f/15 beam for the science instruments.
 The mirror is 3.1 meters (10 feet) in diameter, as large as the primary mirrors of many telescopes currently in use.